Hello and Welcome! I’m glad you are here.

 “Courage starts with showing up and letting ourselves be seen” ~ Brene Brown, PhD

-My mission is to help create a safe place for you to be able to uncover, explore, heal food and body issues.
+My work philosophy is to create a safe space for you to bravely uncover, explore, and heal food and body concerns.
 I believe that all foods can nourish the body when in balance, and have passionately dedicated my career to helping others find peace in their relationship with food.
 Balance means allowing the body to communicate what it needs for rest, energy, and movement, while also giving unconditional permission to enjoy a variety of foods.
 Balance may also require the integration of the biological, psychological, and social experiences of nourishment.
 The client, you, are the expert on your body!

 In most nutrition counseling sessions, we will: